 Prescription drug costs can be a major part of your healthcare budget, and coverage can vary dramatically from one plan to another.
 A broker will help you review the drug formulary (the list of covered medications) for each plan you’re considering.
 You can give them a list of your current prescriptions, and they can help you find a Part D plan that covers your medications at the lowest possible cost.
 This simple step can save you hundreds or even thousands of dollars over the course of a year and prevent any unwelcome surprises at the pharmacy.

 How Do Brokers Get Paid?
-(And What It Costs You)
+(And Does It Cost You Anything?)

 It’s natural to wonder about the cost when you’re getting professional help.
 The good news is that when it comes to working with a health insurance broker, the financial model is designed to benefit you.
 You get expert guidance and personalized support without having to worry about hidden fees or surprise bills.
 The entire system is set up so that the insurance companies cover the cost, allowing you to focus on what really matters: finding the best possible health plan for your needs and budget.
 Let’s break down exactly how brokers are paid and what it means for your wallet.